sinclairzx81/typebox/readme.md

 ### Reference Types

 Reference Types can be used to reduce duplication when composing large schemas.
 TypeBox provides support for referencing with the `Type.Ref(...)` and `Type.Box(...)` functions.
 The `Type.Ref(...)` function references into an existing type and `Type.Box(...)` provides a container for types to be referenced.
-To reference a type, you must specify an `$id` on the target being referenced.
+To reference a type, you must specify an `$id` on the target type.
 The following shows referencing a `string` type.

 ```typescript
 const T = Type.String({ $id: 'T' })          // const T = {